stephane-genicot/katas/DevelopmentBooks.md

 The rules are described below :

-One copy of any of the five books costs 50 EUR.
+One copy of the five books costs 50 EUR.
 - If, however, you buy two different books from the series, you get a 7% discount on those two books.
 - If you buy 3 different books, you get a 15% discount.
 - With 4 different books, you get a 25% discount.